AndreasHeger/CGATReport/doc/Running.rst

 for a list of all commands available.

-.. _sphinxeport-build:
+.. _cgatreport-build:

 cgatreport-build
 ------------------

 At its simplest, cgatreport is a :mod:`Sphinx` extension and all images are simply built using the usual cgatreport`Sphinx` build.
 See the `Sphinx documentation <http://sphinx.pocoo.org/intro.html#running-a-build>` on how to running sphinx.

 However, rendering many images and extracting data takes time.
 The :ref:`cgatreport-build`